 If you’ve engaged with an email scam that you later recognize as a virus or an attempt to request your personal or banking info, make sure to let your email contacts know as soon as possible to ignore any odd correspondence from you.
 These scams can often find ways to access your contact list and even infiltrate your computer, so it’s important to avoid the “spread” of these emails.
 Of course, if you share any financial or personal information, also follow the steps above.

 Acknowledge the “Security Anxiety” You Feel

-There’s one more thing we want people to know: it’s totally normal to feel anxious about these fraud attempts — even when you’re pretty sure they’re fake.
-We’re all law-abiding citizens, so when we are told we need to update our expired warranty, pay a bill, or call the IRS, we sit up and listen.
-It’s OK if you feel anxiety, but do your homework to make sure the emails, calls, or texts you get are valid.
+It’s totally normal to feel anxious about these fraud attempts — even when you’re pretty sure they’re fake.
+Feeling security anxiety is okay, but do your homework to make sure the emails, calls, or texts you get are valid.
 No legitimate company is going to blame you for doing your due diligence, so don’t be afraid to wait to respond until you validate that the request is real.

-As for Guiding Wealth, we also want to let you know that you’ll never receive an email or call from anyone other than our Guiding Wealth team (usually from Hannah or Matt).
-You may also receive some account updates from TD Ameritrade, but you’ll never be asked for confidential information unprompted.
+At Guiding Wealth, we also want to reassure you that you’ll never receive an email or call from anyone other than our Guiding Wealth team (usually from Hannah or our associate planner).
+You may receive some account updates from TD Ameritrade, but you’ll never be asked for confidential information unprompted.
 If you ever wonder if an email or call is legitimate, don’t hesitate to call our office to double-check — just dial 214-810-3835.
-And if you ever get an email asking you to share confidential financial information, flag it immediately and call us!
+If you ever get an email asking you to share confidential financial information, flag it immediately and call us!